-Shagya-Arabian/Russian Waarmblood
+Shagya-Arabian/Russian Warmblood

 NORTH AMERICAN SHAGYA-ARABIAN SOCIETY